libertymutual/chatpickle/README.md

 # Chat Pickle

-## A Cucumber Pattern for testing full Lex Conversation Flows
+## A Cucumber pattern for testing conversational flows against AWS Lex

-Describe conversation flows using Gherkin syntax
+Describe conversational flows using Gherkin syntax.

-Run those tests against the AWS Lex service
+Run them as tests against the AWS Lex service to verify that those conversations work end to end.

 ### Getting Started

-#### Setup a Lex Bot
+#### Setup a Lex Chatbot
 This repo is designed to be pointed at the OrderFlowersBot as provided by AWS as a blueprint.
 To setup your OrderFlowersBot, follow the [AWS Docs Here](https://docs.aws.amazon.com/lex/latest/dg/gs-bp-create-bot.html).

 #### Setup IAM Credentials
 You will need to create IAM credentials that can invoke your bot.
 You can use the Amazon managed policies as shown below.
-You can either use these credentials with the Custom AWS Config steps beflow, or load them in your `.aws` directory.
+You can either use these credentials with the Custom AWS Config steps below, or load them in your `.aws` directory.

 ![Lex Execution IAM Credentials](https://miro.medium.com/max/750/0*m55m6A95OcpcFRDa.png)